wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 But storing any secret in a clear-text (unencrypted) file containing is not recommended.

 CAUTION: Leaving secrets anywhere on a laptop is dangerous.
 One click on a malicious website and it can be stolen.
-It's safer to use a cloud vault such as Amazon KMS, Azure, Hashicorp Vault after signing in.
+It's safer to use a cloud vault such as Amazon KMS, Azure, HashiCorp Vault after signing in.
    * https://blog.gruntwork.io/a-comprehensive-guide-to-managing-secrets-in-your-terraform-code-1d586955ace1#bebe
    * https://vault-cli.readthedocs.io/en/latest/discussions.html#why-not-vault-hvac-or-hvac-cli
    <br /><br />